alexandair/entra-powershell-docs/docs/conceptual/manage-user.md

     Set-EntraUserManager -ObjectId 'aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb' -RefObjectId 'bbbbbbbb-1111-2222-3333-cccccccccccc'
     ```

-   The `-ObjectId` parameter specifies the unique identifier (ID) of the user who have their manager set or updated.
-The `-RefObjectId` parameter specifies the unique ID of the user who is to be set as the manager.
+   - `-ObjectId` - specifies the unique identifier (ID) of the user who have their manager set or updated.

+   - `-RefObjectId` - specifies the unique ID of the user who is to be set as the manager.

 ### Upload or retrieve a photo for the user